Qnixx/src/share/docs/codebase.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 Do not use this everywhere as it makes things messy.

-Only use this if yoy are naming a function
+Only use this if you are naming a function
 that should *only* be used by others
 if they know what they are doing.